FAQs

 All applicants are encouraged to complete the Ecclesiastical Endorsement process well in advance of their respective graduate program application deadlines to prevent possible delays in being considered for admission.

 English Proficiency Exams: We accept the CAE, E3PT, IELTS, and TOEFL tests.
-Minimum scores are below:
+Minimum scores are below:- CAE C1 Advanced

 Because of the high expense for this service, if an applicant does not already have a credential evaluation, the Department reviews each application to the graduate program and then makes an initial admission decision.
 If an applicant is recommended for admission, Graduate Studies instructs the applicant to submit the credential evaluation application, with documentation, to IERF.
 The Department will pay the cost for the IERF service.

-In addition, it is possible for newly admitted domestic students to begin paid research early, but their program will not officially begin until the fall.
-If you wish to be considered for off-cycle admission or early research, please contact the Graduate Program Administrator at amy@chem.byu.edu.
+Newly admitted domestic students can start paid research early, though their official program begins in the Fall.
+If you're interested in off-cycle admission or early research, please contact the Graduate Program Administrator at alena_allred@byu.edu.

 Funding Questions

-• MS chemistry and biochemistry graduate students- $26,390 for a full year of work (absences greater than two weeks may result in lower compensation).
+Assistantships: For the 2024-2025 academic school year,- MS chemistry and biochemistry graduate students- $28,500 for a full year of work (absences greater than two weeks may result in lower compensation).

-• PhD chemistry and biochemistry graduate students - $29,000 for a full year of work (absences greater than two weeks may result in lower compensation).
+- PhD chemistry and biochemistry graduate students - $31,500 (eff January 2025) for a full year of work (absences greater than two weeks may result in lower compensation).

-• These assignments give graduate students experience in scholarship and instruction, which aligns with our department mission and graduate program objectives (https://chembio.byu.edu/graduate-program.)
-Students who elect not to participate in the TA or RA assistantship are not eligible for a department tuition scholarship.
+- These assignments give graduate students experience in scholarship and instruction, which aligns with our department mission and graduate program objectives (Graduate Program (byu.edu)) Students who elect not to participate in the TA or RA assistantship are not eligible for a department tuition scholarship.
 Students will be responsible for the tuition cost each semester or term the student is not a TA or RA.
 For exceptions, contact the Graduate Coordinator.

 Program Questions